Visit the birthplace of haiku and try your hand at pottery

 Natsume Soseki wrote his novel Botchan after living in Matsuyama, and for the people of the city, it's truly a badge of pride.
 Even the city's replica steam train was named in honor of Soseki's work.

 If you're a bookworm, take a trip to the Saka no Ue no Kumo Museum, designed by the architect Tadao Ando.
-The museum is a treasure trove of artifacts inspired by the Ryotoro Shiba novel "Clouds above the Hill."
+The museum is a treasure trove of artifacts themed after the Ryotoro Shiba novel "Clouds above the Hill."

 The heart of Matsuyama

 Sitting on a hill above the city is Matsuyama Castle .
-One of Japan's few original castles, it's home to an abundance of unique cultural experiences such as the opportunity to play taiko drums and wear the armor of a samurai.
+One of Japan's few original castles, it's home to an abundance of unique cultural experiences such as the opportunity to wear the armor of a samurai.
 The castle offers sweeping panoramas of the city and is particularly beautiful in cherry blossom season.

-Another quintessential Japanese experience is to bathe in Dogo Onsen —a hot spring bath with a 3,000-year history that has hosted royalty and inspired Miyazaki's Spirited Away.
+Another quintessential Japanese experience is to bathe in Dogo Onsen —a hot spring bath with a 3,000-year history that has hosted royalty, and is the oldest in Japan.

 Dogo area is a wonderful place to stroll around.
 The nearby Dogo park houses the Yuzuki castle ruins and the area also showcases Japanese art in various outdoor locations.